-In preparing for this mandate, the TIP Roadmap acknowledges the need for adaption in culture, processes and skills, alongside development and management of core, technical elements.
-This Rulebook has been developed to support this path, translating policy into practice by providing a framework for the development of platforms that supports harmonisation and industry consensus of approach.
+The TIP Roadmap acknowledges that to realise these ambitions will require transformation and adaption of culture, processes and skills, alongside development and management of core, technical elements.
+The development of this Rulebook is a key technical enabler to this roadmap, in setting a framework for the development of platforms that supports harmonisation and industry consensus of approach.

-Fig. 1B: How the Rulebook fits within the TIP Built Environment model
+Fig. 1B: How the Rulebook fits within the Transforming Infrastructure Performance (TIP) Built Environment model region